Last Modified: May 13, 2026

 Opened: Mar 27, 2026 Severity: 3-Major

-To rescue already affected virtual servers, on the DNS system, temporarily assign any monitor object to the affected virtual servers and revert it back to none. # tmsh modify gtm server bigipltm virtual-servers modify { vs1 { monitor gateway_icmp } vs2 { monitor gateway_icmp } } # tmsh modify gtm server bigipltm virtual-servers modify { vs1 { monitor none } vs2 { monitor none } } # tmsh save /sys config gtm-only Or alternatively, restarting gtmd on DNS system can also rescue affected virtual servers. # tmsh restart sys service gtmd To prevent issues from recurring in the future, you can change "gtm global-settings general monitor-disabled-objects" parameter to "yes". # tmsh modify /gtm global-settings general monitor-disabled-objects yes # tmsh save /sys config gtm-only
+To recover already-affected virtual servers, on the DNS system, temporarily assign any DNS monitor object to the affected virtual server (not to the gtm server obejct), and then remove that monitor again.
+For example: # tmsh modify gtm server bigipltm virtual-servers modify { vs1 { monitor gateway_icmp } vs2 { monitor gateway_icmp } } # tmsh modify gtm server bigipltm virtual-servers modify { vs1 { monitor none } vs2 { monitor none } } # tmsh save /sys config gtm-only Alternatively, restart the gtmd process on all members of the DNS sync group (this will cause all iquery connections to have to reconnect, and may trigger some monitored targets to be briefly marked down and should therefore be performed during a short maintenance window) # tmsh restart sys service gtmd To avoid this issue occurring again, set the configuration setting "gtm global-settings general monitor-disabled-objects" parameter to "yes". # tmsh modify /gtm global-settings general monitor-disabled-objects yes # tmsh save /sys config gtm-only

 None